goatslacker/alt/docs/async.md

 // sources/SearchSource.js

 const SearchSource = {
-  performSearch(context) {
-    return {
+  performSearch: {
     // remotely fetch something
     remote(state) {
       return axios.get(`/search/q/${state.value}`);
     },

     // this function checks in our local cache first
     // if the value is present it'll use that instead. local(state) {
       return state.results[state.value] ? state.results : null;
     },

     // here we setup some actions to handle our response
     loading: SearchActions.loadingResults,
     success: SearchActions.receivedResults,
     error: SearchActions.fetchingResultsFailed,

-      // should fetch has precedence over the value returned by local in determining whether remote should be called shouldFetch(state) {
+    // should fetch has precedence over the value returned by local in determining whether remote should be called
+    // in this particular example if the value is present locally it would return but still fire off the remote request shouldFetch(state) {
       return true
     }
-    };
   }
 };
 ```